megalithos/Ace-Squared/README.md

 - OK code and pretty fast
 - basic lag compensation
 - destructible/editable environment
+- fall damage, shooting physics, health calculated on the server

 This project has been tested with 10 concurrent players and it ran fine (mono build on a linux server).